Last Updated on January 6, 2022

 People are often confused about the difference between identity management and access management.
 Even though they sound similar, both of these terms depict different levels of cybersecurity.

 Everyone has an identity in the digital world.
 These identities are differentiated based on the attributes of each user in the database.
-When someone registers online, they plug in a lot of different information about themselves.
-Employers also assign different attributes to their employees, like mentioning the business unit or project that they are part of, their title in the company, or their status in the organization’s hierarchy.
+When someone registers online, they plug in much different information about themselves.
+Employers also assign additional attributes to their employees, like mentioning the business unit or project they are part of, their title in the company, or their status in the organization’s hierarchy.

-Unlike social media, these identities are verified, true, and sometimes stored in the database even after an employee retires or resigns.
-Through identity and access management, each person in the database has only a single well-managed digital identity.
+Unlike social media, these identities are verified, genuine, and sometimes stored in the database even after an employee retires or resigns.
+Each person in the database has only a single well-managed digital identity through identity and access management.

 Let’s look at what both these terms mean.